go-spatial/tegola-osm/README.md

 DB_USER="myuser"
 DB_PW="mypassword"
 ```
 Once you have configured the files, run the scripts with the `-c` flag and provide the path to the credentials file, ie:

 * [ ] `./natural_earth.sh -c natural_earth_creds.sh && ./osm_land.sh -c osm_creds.sh`

-### Usage:
+### Advanced Usage
 Both scripts support a `-v` flag for debugging.  `natural_earth.sh` also supports a `-d` flag, which will drop the existing natural earth database prior to import if set.
-Since the `osm_land.sh` imports into a database shared with other data, it lacks this functionality.
-Instead, only the relevent tables are dropped.
+Since the `osm_land.sh` imports into the osm database which is shared with other data, it lacks this functionality.
+Instead, only the relevant tables are dropped.

-## Install SQL helper functions
-Execute `postgis_helpers.sql` against your OSM database.
-Currently this contains a single utility function for converting building heights from strings to numbers which is important if you want to extrude buildings for the 3d effect.

-* [ ] `psql -U tegola -d database-name -a -f postgis_helpers.sql`

-## Setup SQL indexes
-Execute `postgis_index.sql` against your OSM database.

-* [ ] `psql -U tegola -d database-name -a -f postgis_index.sql`

-## Launch tegola

-* [ ] `./tegola -config=tegola.toml`

-Open your browser to localhost and the port you configured tegola to run on (i.e. localhost:8080) to see the built in viewer.

 ## Data Layers
 To view these data layers in a map and query the features for a better understanding of each data layer, use the [Tegola-OSM Inspector](https://osm.tegola.io).
 The data layers described here are in the "Tegola-OSM" database as laid out in the tegola.toml (i.e., not the Natural Earth database that is specified in tegola-natural-earth.toml).

 | source | Description |
 |--------|-------------|